-The ancient historian Alexander Demandt has enumerated 210 theories why the Western Roman Empire had fallen that had been proposed in the 1500 years since the Empire’s collapse.
+The ancient history professor Alexander Demandt has enumerated 210 theories why the Western Roman Empire had fallen that had been proposed in the 1500 years since the Empire’s collapse.
 They ranged from the abolition of the gods to vulgarization and everything in between – fighting multi-front wars, excesses, lead poisoning, decline of the “Nordic character” of the Romans, female empowerment, you name it.
 While the Roman Empire is gone for a bit longer than the Soviet Empire, the number of explanations for the sudden end of the Cold War and the fall of Communism in Eastern Europe are almost as manifold as those for the fall of Rome.
 That speaks of the surprise that the collapse of Communism was, and never was this process faster or more dramatic than in the year 1989.
-This post will look at the first group of explanations for the collapse of Communism and how they are represented in the board game 1989 (GMT Games, Ted Torgerson/Jason Matthews), kicking off a series on how history, politics and culture intertwine in 1989.
+This article will look at the first group of explanations for the collapse of Communism and how they are represented in the board game 1989 (GMT Games, Ted Torgerson/Jason Matthews), kicking off a series on how history, politics and culture intertwine in 1989.

 Since there are so many explanations, it is useful to look at them as belonging to groups.
 One way to group them is to ask the question “Who brought down Communist rule over Eastern Europe?”
 Answering this question reveals to whom the explanations assign the principal agency.
 For this first post, let’s look at the explanations that propose that the peoples of Eastern Europe were driving force behind the change.
 There is something intuitive to that – in every country of the Eastern Bloc, thousands and millions of ordinary people took to the streets and demanded change.
 1989 acts on that and merges all these various groups and individuals who took a stand against their governments into one of the two players – labelled the Democrat.
 The peoples of Eastern Europe were however not driven by the longing for democracy alone.
 There were three major demands, namely that for human rights (including those to political action), that for traditional non-communist values and that for consumer goods and Western popular culture.
 We’ll have a look at each of those.

 Of course, there had always been demand for political change in the Eastern Bloc.
 Various uprisings had flared up because of it.
-The Soviet Union had quelled three of those uprisings with her tanks (East Germany 1953, Hungary 1956 and Czechoslovakia 1968).
+The Soviet Union had quelled three of those uprisings with tanks (East Germany 1953, Hungary 1956 and Czechoslovakia 1968).
 On a smaller scale, individual dissidents had been imprisoned in every Eastern Bloc country – sometimes fewer of them, if the government saw dissent as a safety valve to prevent disobedience and insurrection, sometimes more, if the government regarded the dissent as a dangerous attack on the system.
-A seemingly innocuous event in 1975, however, would turn out to give the dissidents a degree of legitimacy unforeseen by their government: The Helsinki Final Act, a major agreement of détente between the United States, the Soviet Union, and the countries of Europe contained a small section on how the states would ensure their citizens’ human rights.
+A seemingly innocuous event in 1975, however, would turn out to give the dissidents a degree of legitimacy unforeseen by their governments: The Helsinki Final Act, a major agreement of détente between the United States, the Soviet Union, and the countries of Europe contained a small section on how the states would ensure their citizens’ human rights.
 The Communist countries had regarded this as mere lip service – “We are masters in our own house”, Soviet Foreign Secretary Gromyko had assured his colleagues – but the many “Helsinki groups” springing up like mushrooms everywhere in Eastern Europe proved him wrong.
 Since the Communist governments were officially committed to the principles of human rights as outlined in the Helsinki Final Act, they could not crack down on those groups like they would have before, but they also were less than delighted by their activism.
-This is the dilemma the Communist player in 1989 faces as well after “Helsinki Final Act” has been played – either she bites the bullet and takes the VP loss, or she lets the Democrats run wild on easily controlled student and intellectual spaces.
+This is the dilemma the Communist player in 1989 faces as well after “Helsinki Final Act” has been played – either she bites the bullet and takes the VP loss, or she lets the Democrats run wild on uncontested student and intellectual spaces.

 The demands for political participation were also shrouded in the language of Helsinki.
 The dissidents needed to avoid everything that might let them look like a rival to their Communist party and instead presented themselves as groups ready to help the government and engage in dialogue with them.
 When they grew bolder and claimed roles for themselves that the Communist governments were not willing to share (like the Polish Solidarity being an independent trade union and thereby challenging the view that the Communist regime took the best possible care of its workers), fiercer struggles took place.